-We funded 83 new research studies in the past 5 years (2008-2012) at two Iowa universities, Iowa State University, Ames and the University of Iowa, Iowa City at a cost of more than $9 million.
+We funded 83 new research studies in the past 5 years (2010-2014) at three Iowa universities at a cost of more than $9.4 million:

-Nationwide, we invest almost $130 million a year ($3.4 billion since 1949) in heart and stroke research that has led to recent breakthroughs such as clot-busting drugs and drug-eluting stents.
+Nationwide, we invest almost $145 million a year ($3.7 billion since 1949) in heart and stroke research that has led to recent breakthroughs such as clot-busting drugs and drug-eluting stents.
 Healthcare providers learn about medical advances and new treatment guidelines though our journals, conferences and online courses.

 The American Heart Association Midwest Affiliate funds projects that help us achieve our Impact Goal:To improve the cardiovascular health of all Americans by 20% by the year 2020, and to reduce deaths from heart disease and stroke by 20%.

 A $4.6 million grant from The Leona M. and Harry B. Helmsley Charitable Trust will expand our statewide, collaborative Mission: Lifeline efforts into rural Iowa.
 STEMI patient outcomes will be improved with coordination between EMS and hospitals.